-According to IRCC, you are required to extend your study permit before it expires.
+According to the IRCC, you are required to extend your study permit before it expires.
 Also, you are required to remain enrolled and actively pursue your course or program of study by making reasonable and timely progress towards completing your program.
-According to IRCC, failing to do so could lead to your removal from Canada.
+As per the IRCC, failing to do so may lead to your removal from Canada.

 Extend your Study Permit

-If you already have a valid study permit for post-secondary study in Canada, you may change your institution or program without applying for a new study permit.
-However, you need to change your Designated Learning Institution (DLI) via your CIC account.
-Please click here for more information.
+If you already have a valid study permit for post-secondary study in Canada, you need to inform the IRCC about your change of post-secondary school.
+Please click here to learn about the steps.

-My Study Permit has expired while CIC is reviewing my application for extension
+My Study Permit has expired while IRCC is still reviewing my study permit extension application

-If you submit a study permit extension application before your current study permit expires, you will have implied status, meaning that you can legally remain in Canada and continue to study until a decision is made by CIC, as long as you remain in Canada.
+If you submit a complete study permit extension application before your current study permit expires, you will have implied status, meaning that you can legally remain in Canada and continue to study until a decision on your application is made by the IRCC, only as long as you remain in Canada.
 Please click here for more information.

 My Study Permit has expired and I have not submitted an application for extension

 If your study permit expires before you apply for an extension, you will be considered "out of status."
-When you are out of status, you may not be able to attend school until your application for restoration has been approved.
-You have 90 days from the day you lost your status to apply for restoration which can be done online or by paper application.
+When you are out of status, you may not continue to attend school or work until your application for restoration of your status as a student has been approved.
+You must apply for restoration within 90 days of having lost your status in Canada.
 Please click here for details of restoration.

-If your study permit has expired for more than 90 days ago and you have not applied for a restoration, you will NOT be able to renew your study permit.
+If your study permit expired more than 90 days ago and you have not applied for a restoration, you will NOT be able to renew your study permit.
 You will have to leave the country and apply for a new study permit outside of Canada.